AFF4NN/FE-SportMeets/README.md

    username: Alex, password: teacher, OR  username: Mo, password: iPhone.
 Alternatively you can create an account.

 ##  API Integration
-The app communicates with a backend server via RESTful APIs built with Python (Flask/Django) hosted at https://be-sportmeets-py.onrender.com/api/sportmeets.
+The app communicates with a backend server via RESTful APIs built with Python (Flask) hosted at https://be-sportmeets-py.onrender.com/api/sportmeets.
 It handles all data manipulations for events, users, messages, and more.

 ## Real-Time Communication with Socket.IO